When You Reach Out… And It Doesn’t Land -

 To feel remembered.

 For me, it means I am at a deep low.
+Not suicidal.
+Not clinically depressed.

 A few hours of deep, real, honest connection.